 The middle button is always centered on the touchpad and smaller in size than the left or right button.
-The actual size is device-dependent though as many touchpads do not have visible markings for the middle button the exact location of the button is not visibly obvious.
+The actual size is device-dependent.
+Many touchpads do not have visible markings so the exact location of the button is unfortunately not visibly obvious.

-- If middle button emulation is enabled on a clickpad, only left and right button areas are available.
-For more details, see libinput_device_config_middle_emulation_set_enabled().
+If middle button emulation is enabled on a clickpad, only left and right button areas are available.

 If fingers are down in the main area in addition to fingers in the left or right button area, those fingers are are ignored.
 A release event always releases the buttons logically down, regardless of the current finger position